 In spring 2021, Zhou joined the Tianjin Juilliard School as the resident composer for the inaugural Festival Connect.
 His “Flowing Sleeves” for cello and piano quintet, co-commissioned by the Juilliard School and TJS, received its world premiere led by faculty cellist Yeonjin Kim.

-Other notable performances have come from the Pittsburgh Symphony (Daniel Meyer), Minnesota Orchestra (Osmo Vänskä; Sarah Hicks), Basque National Orchestra, Osaka Philharmonic (Robert Trevino), Houston Symphony, Indianapolis Symphony, Guangzhou Symphony, China Philharmonic; pianist Yulianna Avdeeva, violinists Chloë Hanslip and Caroline Goulding, violist Roberto Díaz, flutists Jeffrey Khaner and Mimi Stillman, guitarist Jason Vieaux; the Arditti, Dover, Jasper, and American string quartets; Sybarite5, Empire Brass, Eroica Trio; Tanglewood Festival Chorus.
+Other notable performances have come from the Pittsburgh Symphony (Manfred Honeck; Daniel Meyer), Minnesota Orchestra (Osmo Vänskä; Sarah Hicks), Basque National Orchestra, Osaka Philharmonic (Robert Trevino), Houston Symphony, Indianapolis Symphony, Guangzhou Symphony, China Philharmonic; pianist Yulianna Avdeeva, violinists Chloë Hanslip and Caroline Goulding, violist Roberto Díaz, flutists Jeffrey Khaner and Mimi Stillman, guitarist Jason Vieaux; the Arditti, Dover, Jasper, and American string quartets; Sybarite5, Empire Brass, Eroica Trio; Tanglewood Festival Chorus.

 Other commissions include “Rise,” inspired by diary entries of the American soldiers during World War I commissioned by the Allentown Symphony (Diane Wittry), Spokane Symphony (James Lowe) and Erie Philharmonic (Daniel Meyer) with support from the National Endowment for the Arts in honor of the 100th Anniversary of Armistice Day; “Trace” (“Lush, neo-impressionistic” —the Cincinnati Enquirer) by the Cincinnati Symphony under Mei-Ann Chen; “Broken Ink,” a 30-minute, multi-movement meditation on Song Dynasty poetry premiered by Princeton Symphony under Rossen Milanov; “Viaje” (voyage) for flute and strings by Dolce Suono Ensemble and featured on American Public Media’s Performance Today—of which the Philadelphia Inquirer wrote “[it] fused the composer’s Chinese American sensibility with the lore of ancient Spain so convincingly that the exotic flute solos for [Mimi] Stillman sounded like the most natural thing in the world.”